My Heart Will Go On

-Horner composed the basis of "My Heart Will Go On" as a motif used in the film soundtrack, and suggested developing it into a song.
-The Titanic director, James Cameron, resisted, as he felt a pop song would be inappropriate for the film, but agreed to use it after hearing the demo.
-The final version was arranged by Afanasieff.
+Horner composed the basis of "My Heart Will Go On" as a motif for the Titanic soundtrack, and suggested developing it into a song.
+The director, James Cameron, felt a pop song would be inappropriate for the film, but agreed after hearing the demo.
+Horner and Simon Franglen produced the version used in Titanic, while Walter Afanasieff produced a new version for Let's Talk About Love and the single.
+The music video was directed by Bille Woodruff.

+"My Heart Will Go On" topped the charts in more than 25 countries and was the best-selling single of 1998.
+With worldwide sales estimated at more than 18 million, it is the second-best-selling single by a woman in music history and one of the best-selling singles of all time.
+It is certified gold or higher in 18 countries, including diamond in France.

 "My Heart Will Go On" is considered Dion's signature song.
-It topped the charts in more than twenty-five countries.
-With worldwide sales estimated at over 18 million copies, it is the second-best-selling physical single by a woman in music history, and one of the best-selling physical singles of all time.
-It was also the world's best-selling single of 1998.
 It was included in the list of Songs of the Century by the Recording Industry Association of America and the National Endowment for the Arts.
-The music video was directed by Bille Woodruff and released at the end of 1997.
-Dion performed the song to honour the 20th anniversary of the film at the 2017 Billboard Music Awards on May 21, 2017.
+It won the Grammy Award for Record of the Year, Song of the Year, Best Female Pop Vocal Performance, Best Song Written Specifically for a Motion Picture or for Television and the Academy Award for Best Original Song.
+In 2025, the Library of Congress inducted it into the National Recording Registry for preservation as "culturally, historically, or aesthetically significant".